-OFFICE OF THE GOVERNOR — News Release — Governor signs Our Care, Our Choice Act, allowing end of life choices for terminally illPosted on Apr 5, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor signs Our Care, Our Choice Act, allowing end of life choices for terminally illPosted on Apr 5, 2018 in Latest Department News, Office of the Governor Press Releases

 Click here for photos

 HONOLULU – Gov. David Ige today signed HB 2739 — the Our Choice, Our Care Act.
 The bill gives mentally capable, terminally ill people with six months or less to live – the option to take prescription medication that enables them to die peacefully in their sleep.

 HB 2739 is modeled after Oregon’s Death with Dignity Act, which has been in practice for 20 years.
 The Hawaiʻi bill establishes a regulatory process under which the terminally ill patient may choose to obtain a prescription for medication to end the patient’s life.

 The bill includes strict eligibility criteria and safeguards that ensure a safe, compassionate and patient-centered end-of-life practice.
 In addition, there are additional regulatory requirements to address opponents’ concerns about misuse.

 Among the safeguards: the patient is required to take the medication on his/her own; two doctors must confirm the terminal illness and six-month prognosis; patients are not eligible for medical aid in dying based on age or disability; the attending physician must inform the requesting patient about all end-of-life care options, including pain and symptom management, hospice and palliative care; the patient’s mental capacity must be confirmed by a mental health professional; two separate requests for medication must be made, with a 20-day waiting period between the first and second request; a written request overseen by two witnesses is also required, with one witnesses prohibited from being a beneficiary of the patient’s estate.